ameli/imate/docs/source/tutorials/gpu.rst

 |repo-size|

-Get the source code of :synco:`imate` with
+Get the source code of |project| with

 .. code-block:: Bash